A study of the Genesis Flood account and related questions. From the March 2010 Creation Answers Newsletter

 Why does the age of Noah and his sons matter?
 It may shed light on the question of when he was preaching to people.
 Consider that Noah lived in a world more lush and green than ours, where food was likely healthier and people lived to over 900 years in age.
 In such an almost ideal environment, why would Noah have only three children after all those years?
 Remember Genesis 7:1 indicates his whole family was to be saved on the Ark.
 By the time Noah began having children, and by the time the Flood took place, all three of his sons were grown and had wives of their own.
 The events of the Flood are laid out chronologically in Genesis in relation to Noah’s age.

 Scripture does not answer all the interesting questions about Noah and his family.
 Some have suggested Noah had children other than Shem, Ham, and Japheth who died in the Flood, but Scripture does not say so.
 In fact, Genesis 7:1 implies these three sons were all the children Noah had.
 Why is it Noah had only three children when he was 500 years of age, if he was married through most of those years?
 It is interesting to imagine what life would have been like for Noah’s family in the preflood world, in the Ark, and in the post-flood world.
 In order to reconcile all the facts we have in the Bible about Noah and the events leading up to the Flood, some speculation is necessary.
 My speculation is following.
-Noah may have actually been unmarried until he was close to 500 years old.
+Noah may have actually been unmarried until he was near 500 years old.
 It seems unlikely to me that Noah would have been married for 500 years and yet had no children, when humans were healthier and the environment was healthier as well.
 I suspect it was primarily during Noah’s early years, before age 500, that he was preaching.
 This would mean that the people had plenty of warning to repent.
 Noah may have preached repentance for many years.
 Then when God spoke to Noah, there was no longer any opportunity for people to be saved from the judgement.
 At least they could not have been saved on Noah’s Ark.
 Theoretically, others could have built additional Arks if they would have believed Noah.
 Noah may not have married during those years, perhaps because of the difficulty in finding a righteous wife.
 Then, after the people of the time had ample opportunity to hear Noah, God appoints a time for the judgement of mankind.

 I suspect the statement by God in Genesis 6:3 may be God speaking “to himself” (or possibly to angels) in a manner similar to Genesis 1:26.
 Thus, Genesis 6:3 could represent the moment of God’s decision to send the Flood and set a time limit for mankind.
 It was then 120 years from the time of God’s decision to send the Flood to the time when it took place.
-Some time no later than 20 years after God makes this decision, Noah gets married.
+Some time no later than 20 years after God makes this decision, Noah began having children.
 We can safely infer that Noah must have been married by age 500 at the latest.
 Sometime between when Noah was ages 500 and 600, after Shem was born, God spoke to Noah.
 Apparently, judging from Genesis 6:18, Noah already had all three sons and they may have already been married when God told Noah about the Flood.
 Or, it could be possible God spoke to Noah when his sons were young and not yet married.
 It is not clear how long was needed for building the Ark, other than that apparently it was less than 100 years.
 Noah’s sons apparently did not have children of their own when the Flood began, since Genesis 7:1 says that Noah’s whole family was to get on the Ark and yet no grandchildren of Noah were mentioned.

 Life on the Ark